jatupan1989/boomjum1989/Comparative-benchmarks-against-widely-used-blockers:-Top-15-Most-Popular-Business-Websites.md

-More details regarding the benchmarks found at [Methodology and notes](/gorhill/httpswitchboard/wiki/Comparative-benchmarks-against-widely-used-blockers:-Methodology-and-notes).

 The results emphasize 3rd-party requests, as these are, I believe, a key statistics when it comes to gauge privacy matters.
 The rationale being that the more a user push data to 3rd parties (a mere net request _is_ pushing data) -- typically without the user being aware -- the larger the footprint of leaked metadata.
 It is difficult for a user to appreciate how much metadata is leaked to 3rd parties when visiting a web page, as requests to 3rd-party agents are not easy to see, let alone easy to act upon.
 This is where _HTTP Switchboard_ will help you the most.

 The values are averages of aggregated results of the 15 web page visited over 5 runs.
 In the table, a result reported as "**_x_** / _n_" means "**_3rd-party count_** / _total count_".